MTHS-TSA/TSA-Reference/highschool/video-game-design-hs.md

 ### Form a team

-While teams may have up to 6 members, it is not necesssarily advantageous to have a large team as it takes exponentially more organization as scale increases.
+While teams may have up to 6 members, it is not necessarily advantageous to have a large team as it takes exponentially more organization as scale increases.
 Also take into consideration how members will contribute to a team.
 Typically, this means dividing people between artists and programmers.
 There are no "idea people" who contribute nothing but say what they want the game to look like.
 Everyone has good ideas.

 ### Read the rules

 Every year, event rules are updated.
 Your advisor should have access to the new rules via the the [TSA membership site](https://tsamembership.registermychapter.com).
 Rules surrounding the game itself are fairly straightforward: no inappropriate content and upload the game as a web URL playable in browser.
 The portfolio is where you need to pay absolute attention.
 Judges want detailed documentation in the Plan of Work Log, a dense Purpose and Description, and lots of storyboards.

-As soon as your team is assembled, you should create the work log and fill it out for any contribution to the game - code, art, music, docmentation work, meetings, etc. Make sure to add comments for every entry.
+As soon as your team is assembled, you should create the work log and fill it out for any contribution to the game - code, art, music, documentation work, meetings, etc. Make sure to add comments for every entry.

 ### Organize documentation and assets